-If you are at-risk for hepatitis A infection, contact your doctor.
+If you are at-risk for HAV infection, contact your healthcare provider.
 Early diagnosis will help prevent spreading the disease and protect your liver.

 Some people with HAV do not have any symptoms, and adults are more likely to have symptoms than children are.
 If symptoms occur, they usually start two to six weeks after being exposed to HAV.
 If you do have symptoms, they may include: